John Northey: Brisbane Bears senior coach (1996)

-Brisbane Lions senior coach (1997-1998)
+Brisbane Lions senior coach (1997–1998)

 After the 1996 season, the Brisbane Bears merged with the Fitzroy Lions resulting on the formation of the Brisbane Lions.
 He was then appointed as the inaugural senior coach of the Brisbane Lions for the 1997 season.
 Northey led the club into the finals in their inaugural season in 1997, where they finished eighth with ten wins, eleven losses and one draw.
 The Lions under Northey were then eliminated by eventual runners-up St Kilda in the first week of the qualifying finals.
 However, after disappointing results in the 1998 season, when the Lions under Northey sat last on the ladder, he was sacked after the Lions suffered a 71-point loss to Fremantle in Round 11, 1998.
 He was then replaced by assistant coach Roger Merrett as caretaker senior coach for the rest of the 1998 season.

 Overall total coaching record

 He coached 315 VFL/AFL games including stints at Sydney Swans, Brisbane Lions, Melbourne Demons, Richmond Tigers and Brisbane Bears.
-He sits second on the record for the most VFL/AFL games coached without a premiership behind Rodney Eade.
+He sits third on the record for the most VFL/AFL games coached without a premiership behind Rodney Eade (377) and Ross Lyon (354).